chaplinjs/chaplin-boilerplate-plain/README.md

 - `js/controllers`
 - `js/libs`

-All vendor libraries like jQuery and Backbone are located at `vendor/`.
+All vendor libraries like jQuery and Backbone are located `js/vendor/`.

-A recently built copy of the base chaplin framework is located at `vendor/chaplin-amd-min.js`.
+This repository also contains a recent built of the Chaplin library in `js/vendor/chaplin-*.js`.

 ### Application Startup